armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 ## Learn deployment file syntax

-Now that you've used CD-as-a-Service to deploy to two environments, it's time to break down the example app's deployment file.
+Now that you've used CD-as-a-Service to deploy to two environments, it's time to break down the sample app's deployment file.
 You can find full specification details in the [Deployment Config File Reference](https://docs.armory.io/cd-as-a-service/reference/ref-deployment-file/#sections).

 **`targets`**